 Not only were there differences in racial/ethnic/gender identity across time periods and age groups, but also in those who attacked various levels of educational institutions (Figure 5).
-The percent of perpetrators who were not white males was fairly consistent across those who committed their attacks at elementary (25.0%), middle (30.0%), and high schools (36.4%), but showed a dramatic increase among those who attacked institutions of higher education (76.2%).
+The percentage of perpetrators who were not white males was fairly consistent across those who committed their attacks at elementary (25 percent), middle (30 percent), and high schools (36.4 percent), but showed a dramatic increase among those who attacked institutions of higher education (76.2 percent).